Banzai (TV series): Broadcast history

-He also shook the hand of Def Leppard drummer Rick Allen.
-One of the last handshakes was with Jackie Collins and it did not last very long as she forced his hand off hers with her other hand.

-Mr Shake-Hands Man 2 had a slightly different tactic to the original Mr Shake-Hands Man.
-Mr Shake-Hands Man 2 would pose as a Japanese reporter and often translate dialogue into Japanese to make conversations (and handshakes) last a little longer.

 Controversy

 In August 2001, two years before Fox aired its first episode of Banzai, USA Network aired clips of the Channel 4 edition of the show as part of their Banzai Movie Friday.
 Some Asian American groups objected to the clips.

 When Fox picked up the show, the Media Action Network for Asian-Americans protested outside a presentation of the show in Hollywood.
 Group co-founder Guy Aoki told BBC News, "It's just all the backward images of Asian American people.
 This is like an Asian minstrel show.
 Can you imagine the black version of Banzai?".
-When sponsors were alerted to the content of the show, many dropped their sponsorship, and as a result, Fox canceled Banzai.

-In April 2002, the show caused further controversy.
-This was when they attempted to record a sketch, during the funeral of Queen Elizabeth The Queen Mother.
+In April 2002, the show caused further controversy when they attempted to record a sketch during the funeral of Queen Elizabeth the Queen Mother.
 The film crew were reportedly trying to measure the speed of the funeral procession, with a speed gun to allow viewers to bet on the speed.
 The police however stopped this, before the procession could pass.